 “ADV Dual Sporting” is the premise for Appalachian ADV group rides and rallies.
 We will set up ADV routes that will cover twisty tarmac, gravel roads, unmaintained dirt roads, 2-tracks, small towns, local establishments, and beautiful scenery.
 For the “ADV Dual Sporting” options, where possible, we will have optional off-road sections that will help challenge the skills of both rider and machine.
 These can be Jeep/OHV/ATV trails, rock gardens, water crossings, hill climbs/descents, bushwhacking trails (where legal), or other off road systems.
 Check out our Rides & Rallies page for more information on our upcoming events!

-The Classic Style (The Fools Ride on April Fools Ride and the Wilds of Wayne): We set up base camp at a location and have riders meet us there.
+The Classic Rally (The Fools Ride on April Fools Ride and the Wilds of Wayne): We set up base camp at a location and have riders meet us there.
 All loops start and end at base camp.

 The Hybrid (PA Wilds Hardcore ADV Tour): The first day riders camp at a starting location.
 Day 2 we pull up camp and head to base camp at a new location, using some interesting navigation.
 The next couple days we run loops from the same base camp.
 The last day we pull up camp and take another “ADV Dual Sporting” style route back towards the beginning.